-Bonnie Smith joined the Stuhr Museum Foundation as Executive Director in June 2018.
-Prior to joining the foundation, Bonnie served as Development Director for the Heartland United Way.
+Bonnie Smith joined the Stuhr Museum Foundation as Executive Director in June of 2018.
+Prior to joining the foundation, Bonnie served 7 years as the Development Director for the Heartland United Way.
 Bonnie is actively involved across the community having served as President of Grand Island Noon Rotary, Vice-President of Christmas Cheer, PR Chair of Overland Trails Council Boy Troop 119, and graduating from Leadership Tomorrow (Class 27).
 Bonnie currently serves on the Grand Island Children’s Museum Board, Christmas Cheer Board and remains an active member of Rotary.
-She also has experience in the for-profit world, having worked at Principal in Retirement and Investment Services, attaining her Series 6 and Series 7 securities licenses.
-While at Principal, she served as the Loaned Executive to the Heartland United Way, as well as serving as one of the inaugural members of the Principal Diversity Employees Resource Group.
+She also has extensive experience in the for-profit world, having worked at Principal Financial Group in Retirement and Investment Services, attaining her Series 6 and Series 7 securities licenses.
+While at Principal, she served as the Loaned Executive to the Heartland United Way, as well as serving as one of the founding members of the Principal Diversity Employees Resource Group.
 Originally from “The Biggest Little City in the World” (Reno, Nevada), she has called Grand Island home for the past 25 years.
 She is married to her best friend and favorite word-Smith, has five children, two grandchildren, and loves to spend time travelling to connect with old friends, new friends, and her rapidly growing family.

 Foundation Giving Director